Top Ten LGBTQA+ Books

 It’s hard to talk about the LGBT quality of this book, without giving too much away.
 But I read it this year and absolutely loved it.
 One of my favourite reads of 2020.

 The Man Booker Prize Winner of 2019.
 This is a must-read of 2020 just as much as it was in 2019.
 It’s brilliantly written, moving and unique.
-LGBTQA+ is not a matter worth pointing out, it’s just part of the characters lifestyle and that’s that.
+LGBTQA+ is not a matter worth pointing out, it’s just part of the lifestyle of the characters and that’s that.
 It’s perfection.

 What I love most about Alice Oseman’s young adult novels, is her approach to sexuality.
 Regardless of whether her characters are demisexual, asexual, bisexual, heterosexual or homosexual, they’re all welcome and get their voice.
 Perfect for young adults, and others!